 Of those six Justices, John Roberts is the most likely to defend the law, with Clarence Thomas and Samuel Alito almost sure to side with authoritarianism.
 That leaves Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett as swing votes.

-Because nearly everything Trump has done is illegal, there are the hundreds of Trump cases in the federal court system.
-There would be hundreds or thousands more if lawyers believed that the courts would ultimately uphold federal law.
-Lawyers aren’t sure what the six right-wingers will do, but these two cases will tell us a lot.
+Because nearly everything Trump has done is illegal, there are hundreds of Trump cases in the federal court system.
+There would be thousands more cases if lawyers were confident that the courts will ultimately uphold federal law.
+Lawyers aren’t sure what the six right-wingers will do, but there are two cases that will tell us a lot.

 (1) Birthright citizenship

-Trump signed an executive order purporting to reverse birthright citizenship, that is, the rule that almost everyone born in the U.S. is automatically a citizen.
+Trump signed an executive order purporting to reverse birthright citizenship which is the 14th Amendment’s dictate that almost everyone born in the U.S. is automatically a citizen.
 This case has an oral argument before SCOTUS on May 15 which, technically, isn’t about the merits of Trump’s order.
 Rather, it’s about whether or when a federal district court can issue a nationwide injunction.
-And yet, it will be impossible to discuss the nationwide injunctions without talking about the merits of the underlying case.
-And this is a case where Trump has no reasonable argument at all.
+And yet, it will be impossible to discuss nationwide injunctions without talking about the merits of the underlying case.
+And this is a case where Trump has no honest argument at all.

 All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.

-What does “and subject to the jurisdiction thereof” mean?
-The Supreme Court already decided that in the 1898 case of United States v.
+The Supreme Court already decided the meaning of “and subject to the jurisdiction thereof” in the 1898 case of United States v.
 Wong Kim Ark.
-Wong Kim Ark was born in San Francisco to parents who were Chinese citizens.
-When he returned from a trip to China, he was denied entry on the assertion that he was not a U.S. citizen.
-SCOTUS ruled that a U.S. born ethnic Chinese person would only be not “subject to the jurisdiction thereof” if his parents were “employed in any diplomatic or official capacity under the Emperor of China.”
-Since his parents were not diplomats, Wong Kim Ark was a U.S. citizen under the 14th Amendment.
-In short, birthright citizenship was conclusively decided 127 years ago and no court has ever disagreed with the Wong Kim Ark ruling.
+For people born in the U.S. with foreign citizens as parents, they would only be not “subject to the jurisdiction thereof” if their parents were “employed in any diplomatic or official capacity under” a foreign government.
+This extremely narrow exception covers essentially the same people as those who have diplomatic immunity from prosecution in U.S. courts.
+Birthright citizenship was conclusively established 127 years ago and no court has ever disagreed with the Wong Kim Ark ruling.

 Senior Judge John Coughenour, an appointee of Ronald Reagan, presiding over one of the cases now before the Supreme Court, said: